 Tramadol Side Effects Outweigh Pain Management Benefits, Study Finds

-According to findings published in the journal BMJ Evidence-Based Medicine on October 7, people taking tramadol for chronic pain faced an increased risk of congestive heart failure, heart disease and cancer.
+In a report published in the journal BMJ Evidence-Based Medicine on October 7, researchers found that people taking tramadol for chronic pain faced an increased risk of congestive heart failure, heart disease and cancer.

 However, rising reports of dependency and misuse led federal regulators to reclassify tramadol as a Schedule IV controlled substance in 2014, placing it in the same category as drugs considered to have limited but still significant abuse potential.